Arashjs1993/amazon-clone/README.md

 ## Src folder

-Contains all the React components for this project
+Contains all the React components and related CSS files for this project